ragnaros1337/laravel9vue3/docs/cashier-paddle.md

     $user->subscription('default')->unpause();

+> **Warning**
-> {note} A subscription cannot be modified while it is paused.
+> A subscription cannot be modified while it is paused.
 If you want to swap to a different plan or update quantities you must resume the subscription first.

 <a name="cancelling-subscriptions"></a>
 ### Cancelling Subscriptions